Nebulaworks Insight Content Card Background - Elena mozhvilo blue rock

 And, as mentioned above, if you are a San Diego local or just passing through, look us up to see if we have any meetups planned.
 Would be great to have you!

 If you didn’t have a chance to attend one of the GMW meetups and would like to work through the workshops on your own you, can find them on the Docker website under self-paced training here.
 There are a few training options to select from and you’ll need an active Docker Hub account to checkout.
-It is a pretty smooth process…but if you have any questions feel free to contact us at the little chat bot on the bottom of the page.
+It is a pretty smooth process…but if you have any questions feel free to contact us.

 We’re looking forward to our next round of Docker meetups in both Orange County and San Diego after we all get through the holidays.
 In the meantime, we hope you’ll get out there and start playing with the tools and making containers part of your DevOps cloud toolchain.